Skip to content

 • Other modes: Use --auth-mode=x509, --auth-mode=jwt, or --auth-mode=tls for specific authentication methods.

-dirctl --auth-mode=github push my-agent.json
+dirctl --auth-mode=oidc push my-agent.json

 Other Authentication Modes